material-components/material-components-android/docs/getting-started.md

 path: /docs/getting-started/
 -->

-# [DEPRECATED] Getting started with Material components for Android
+# [MAINTENANCE MODE] Material Components for Android

 At Google I/O 2026, Material Android announced that we're "all-in" on Compose, alongside the official